Diaspora actors can improve emergency effectiveness

 “We know that diaspora communities are becoming increasingly influential actors in humanitarian crises, often being the first to provide assistance in ways that differ from that of conventional humanitarian actors.
 In times of emergency, diasporas have access to first-hand information from affected population; they inject large amounts of cash support; send skilled volunteers to their countries of origin; and access areas and communities that conventional actors sometimes have difficulty accessing ,” says Onyekachi Wambu, Director of UK based AFFORD.

-Even though Diasporas play a crucial role in development and humanitarian aid, there is a need for exploring to what extent coordination could be increased with the traditional humanitarian system.
+Even though Diasporas play a crucial role in development and humanitarian aid, there is a need for exploring to what extent coordination could be increased with the formal humanitarian system.
 Especially in the current context of rising numbers of humanitarian crises and the capacity of relief and aid actors to respond to those needs being stretched to the limits.

 The DEMAC project seeks to address these gaps of information, to enhance mutual understanding between diaspora-led and conventional actors of emergency response, and effect better coordination.

 Jointly, the three implementing organizations have extensive experience in working with Diasporas, humanitarian aid and international cooperation.
-Each partner is working with a specific diaspora community in their respective country: DRC with the Somali Diaspora in Denmark, AFFORD with the Sierra Leonean Diaspora in the UK and the Berghof Foundation with the Syrian Diaspora in Germany.
+Each partner is working with a specific diaspora community in their respective country: DRC with the Somali Diaspora in Denmark, AFFORD with the Sierra Leonean and Nigerian Diaspora in the UK and the Berghof Foundation with the Syrian Diaspora in Germany.